olegkapitonov/Kapitonov-Plugins-Pack/README.md

 > guitarix, jack-rack.

 Source code and binary files are available for Linux 64-bit systems.
-A Windows versions are planned for the future.
+Windows versions are planned for the future.

 ### Currently avaliable plugins